-To foil an extortion plot, an FBI agent undergoes a face-transplant surgery and assumes the identity of a ruthless terrorist.
-But the plan backfires when the same criminal impersonates the cop with the same method.
+In order to foil an extortion plot, an FBI agent undergoes a facial transplant surgery and assumes the identity and physical appearance of a terrorist, but the plan turns from bad to worse when the same terrorist impersonates the FBI agent.

 In the fall of 1959, for a time capsule, students draw pictures of life as they imagine it will be in 50 years.
 Lucinda, an odd child who hears voices, swiftly writes a long string of numbers.
 In 2009, the capsule is opened; student Caleb Koestler gets Lucinda's "drawing" and his father John, an astrophysicist and grieving widower, takes a look.
 He discovers dates of disasters over the past 50 years with the number who died.
 Three dates remain, all coming soon.
 He investigates, learns of Lucinda, and looks for her family.
 He fears for his son, who's started to hear voices and who is visited by a silent stranger who shows him a vision of fire and destruction.
 What's going on?Written by

 (at around 18 mins) When Caleb first removes the numbers from the envelope, we see the end of the sequence of numbers.
 The final two numbers on the page are clearly threes (rounded on the right edge), not the backwards E's seen in the rest of the film.
 See more »

 68 of 102 people found this review helpful.

 Was this review helpful to you?